dsorm/termsnake/README.md

 ![GIF](https://raw.githubusercontent.com/dsorm/termsnake/master/446566.cast.gif)

 ## How to play
+- get the game:
+  - play with `docker run -it --rm ghcr.io/dsorm/termsnake`(if you have Docker)
+  - download the binary from releases - https://github.com/dsorm/termsnake/releases
+  - install with `go install github.com/dsorm/termsnake@latest`(if you have Go installed and properly configured)
 - enter your desired width and height of the snake board (must be bigger than 5x5 and must fit in your terminal window)
 - use the arrow keys to change snake's direction
 - eat food (the red thing) to get bigger